eriknomitch/dldc/README.md

 #### Start dldc

-This will build the Docker image and start the `nvidia-docker-compose` services fetching anything that isn't already fetched.
+This will build the Docker image and start the `docker-compose` services fetching anything that isn't already fetched.

 ```
 $ ./dldc
 ```

-After launching, the `nvidia-docker-compose` services will be running.
+After launching, the `docker-compose` services will be running.

 * **JupyterLab** at http://localhost:8888 or http://jupyter.<host>.
 Use your `JUPYTER_TOKEN` you set in `.env` to log in.
 * **Tensorboard** at http://tensorboard.<host> or http://localhost:6006